threewordphrase/grunt-readme-generator/readme/usage.md

 - It generates the readme by iterating through that array in the given order
 - In the example `"building-and-testing.md": "Building and Testing"` it is going to create a section called `Building and Testing`, making it a title; then it will read `building-and-testing.md` file from the readme directory set in `readme_folder` option and insert it after the title.
 - Meaning that you shouldn't have titles in your seperate markdown files or in `building-and-testing.md` for the above example.
 They are automatically generated from the title.

+To test use `grunt test` command and look at the outputs under `test/` folder.